Naustdal Municipality: Geography

 Naustdal Municipality was located on the north shore of the Førdefjorden, stretching from the mouth of the fjord to the east, almost reaching to the end of the fjord.
 It was bordered to the north by Flora Municipality and Gloppen Municipality, to the east by Jølster Municipality, to the south by Førde Municipality, and to the south and west by Askvoll Municipality.
 The highest point in the municipality was the 1390.4 m tall mountain Blåfjellet.

 Climate

 The climate in Naustdal is wet with a short summer and a mild winter.
 Naustdal has a yearly precipitation of 2335 mm.
 There are great regional differences in the climate.
 There is snow rarely more than a week furthest out in the fjord.
 Up in the valley the first snow comes in early October and stays until late April/May and 1 to 2 m of snow is common.
+The data from the climate table below is from the Gryta village along the fjord.
+The winter temperatures in the places further inland are thus colder.